AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 - **The Pocket Guru: Guidance and Mantras for Spiritual Awakening and Emotional Wisdom** — Dr. Siri Sat Nam
 - **You Learn by Living** — Eleanor Roosevelt
 - **Becoming** — Michelle Obama
+- **Year of Yes: How to Dance It Out, Stand In the Sun and Be Your Own Person** — Shonda Rhimes
 - **Hidden Figures: The American Dream and the Untold Story of the Black Women Mathematicians Who Helped Win the Space Race** — Margot Lee Shetterly
 - **The Memo: What Women of Color Need to Know to Secure a Seat at the Table** — Minda Harts
 - **Set Boundaries, Find Peace: A Guide to Reclaiming Yourself** — Nedra Glover Tawwab